-Tension headache is the most common type of headache.
-Most adults have experienced a tension headache, which often feels like a tight band of pressure around the head.
-Tension headaches can be triggered by a lack of sleep, stress, dehydration, skipping meals and poor posture.
+Tension headache is the most common type of headache, and can be triggered by a lack of sleep, stress, dehydration, skipping meals and poor posture.
+Most of us have experienced a tension headache, which often feels like a tight band of pressure around the head.
+Treatment involves treating the pain and reducing stress and tension.

 Paracetamol is associated with few side effects, but if too much is taken it can cause serious liver damage.

-Regular use of NSAIDs or aspirin increases your risk of developing a peptic ulcer in the stomach.
+Regular use of NSAIDs, including aspirin, increases your risk of developing a peptic ulcer in the stomach.
 Aspirin and NSAIDs can also irritate the stomach, causing heartburn, nausea and vomiting.
 Use of NSAIDs is associated with a small increased risk of having a heart attack or stroke.
 Allergic reactions are also possible.

 Possible side effects associated with amitriptyline include dry mouth, nausea, dizziness and drowsiness.